stephanj/Scheduling-using-GPT4/README.md

 ## Conclusion

-It's unlikely that a one-shot GPT4 prompt will work, you need multiple steps/prompts.

-Dividing the requirements into several LLM calls can actually provide an acceptable solution!
+The explained approach is a totally acceptable strategy for a one-day conference, especially with the "education flow" analysis of the talk summaries.
+However scaling this to multiple days (like Devoxx Belgium) with extra hard & soft constraints is a challenge which (for now) can only be accomplished with additional code.

-The proposed talk order based on the semantic analysis of talk summaries is an amazing feature.
-Combining this with OptaPlanner gives us the best of both worlds (for now).
+The suggested talk order based on the semantic analysis of talk summaries is a great enhancement.
+Feeding this into OptaPlanner gives us ***the best of both worlds***.